galaxyproject/admin-training/sessions/02-basic-server/get-galaxy.md

 You only need to download Galaxy if you plan to:

 - Run a local production Galaxy because you want to
-  - Install and use tools unavailable on public Galaxies
+  - Install and use tools and visualizations unavailable on public Galaxies
   - Use sensitive data (e.g. clinical)
   - Process large datasets that are too big for public Galaxies
   - Plug-in new datasources
-- Develop Galaxy tools
+- Develop Galaxy tools and visualizations
 - Develop Galaxy itself

 Even when you plan any of the above sometimes you can leverage pre-configured [Docker image](https://github.com/bgruening/docker-galaxy-stable) or use [Cloudlaunch](https://launch.usegalaxy.org).

----
-# Requirements

-- Any Linux or Mac OS
-- Python 2.7

-Optional
-  - samtools (metadata etc.)
-  - Git code versioning system
-  - GNU Make + gcc to compile and install tool dependencies
-  - Additional requirements for shipped tools

 ---
 # Get logged in to your VM